aoc-dojo/AoCDojo6-Codebreaker/CHALLENGE.md

 7. The returned array elements from the Mastermind will not be in any particular order.
 The returned array will be shuffled.

 ## Tasks
-Your task is to create a game of mastermind that follows the rules described in the previous section.
-The mastermind has already been set up so that the game will be initialized with one code to be broken, and there is a method to check the guesses with.
-Pay attention to edge cases and exceptions.
-After the game is done, implement a code to generate the initial `secret code` automatically and integrate it with the game.
-Given that you have a working game of mastermind, design and implement the code to play and beat the game.
- - You can start by allowing more than 10 tries at first.
- - When you have a working algorithm, try to optimize it so the game is beat in as few guesses as possible.
+Your task is to create a code that's able to play the codebreaker role of the game and correctly guess the secret code in as few tries as possible.
+There

 ## Examples
 Given the code `["blue", "red", "green", "purple"]` <br/>